 Abbott, I.H., and von Doenhoff, A.E., Theory of Wing Sections, Dover, 1959.

 The following paragraphs provide a brief history of the development of the NACA Airfoils.
-References to the development of the NASA advanced airfoils, which were developed from 1966 to approximately 1977 are given below also.
-The original NACA Reports are now available as pdf files through NASA, and are well worth reading.
+Appendix B provides references to the development of the NASA advanced airfoils, which were developed from 1966- approx. 1977.